ICS496/aja-dropbox.github.io/index.md

 * The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

 ## Continuous Integration
-Kalo Stems uses [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
+AJA Dropbox uses [Github Actions](https://docs.github.com/en/free-pro-team@latest/actions) to automatically run ESLint and TestCafe each time a commit is made to the default branch.
 You can see the results of all recent "workflows" at [https://github.com/kalo-stems/kalo-stems.github.io/actions](https://github.com/kalo-stems/kalo-stems.github.io/actions).

 ## Links
 * [GitHub Organization](https://github.com/ICS496/aja-dropbox.github.io)